 At ICC, we welcome students from every corner of the globe.
 It’s this diversity that adds richness and personality to our student body.

-Along with my colleague Rachel Lintott, our role as international student advisors is to ensure that the transition from your country to ours is as smooth and enjoyable as possible.
+The role of our international student advisors is to ensure that the transition from your country to ours is as smooth and enjoyable as possible.
 For starters, you’ll likely need a student visa for your stay in the United States.
 Once you’ve completed an application for admission, you can begin the visa application process.
 If you’re here in another status, we can help you change your status in order to study here.
 We will walk you through the necessary paperwork step-by-step and answer any questions along the way.
 We can also put you in touch with current culinary students or graduates from your home country if you’d like to talk with them about their personal experiences at the school.

-I know the prospect of traveling to another country can be daunting.
-I myself lived abroad for two years, and know firsthand what it’s like to be a foreigner in a foreign land.
-But you’re not alone here.
+While the prospect of traveling to another country can be daunting. you’re not alone here.
 In fact, you’ll meet others just like you in our student clubs (including one just for international students in New York).
 With the support of your classmates, chef-instructors and all of the ICC staff, you’ll soon feel right at home.

-If you have any questions, please contact your admission representative, and we’ll work together to get you the information you need.
+If you have any questions, please contact your admission representative.